mlohajner/WiFi-spectrum/README.md

 ## Features

-- **Live spectrum visualization** — overlapping channel curves show at a glance which networks are colliding on 2.4 GHz, 5 GHz, and 6 GHz bands
+- **Live spectrum visualization** - overlapping channel curves show at a glance which networks are colliding on 2.4 GHz, 5 GHz, and 6 GHz bands
-- **Sortable network table** — SSID, BSSID, channel, width, signal strength, frequency, and security type
+- **Sortable network table** - SSID, BSSID, channel, width, signal strength, frequency, and security type
 - **Hover tooltips** on both the graph and table rows, cross-highlighted by BSSID
 - **One-click connect** via NetworkManager (`nmcli`)
-- **rfkill awareness** — detects when WiFi is hardware/software blocked and surfaces it in the UI
+- **rfkill awareness** - detects when WiFi is hardware/software blocked and surfaces it in the UI
-- **Automatic theme detection** — follows your system theme (dark/light), or set a manual preference
+- **Automatic theme detection** - follows your system theme (dark/light), or set a manual preference
-- **Fully customizable appearance** — the entire UI can be restyled via theme.css
+- **Fully customizable appearance** - the entire UI can be restyled via theme.css
+- **Color determined by BSSID (last 3 MAC bytes)** - first 3 are OEM specific, - sideeffect, virtual APs are similar color

 ## How it works